 ✍️ Pro Tip: If you secure a buyer from social sharing, chances are you’ll save on the buyer agent commission as well.

-Once your property is ready for showings, it is critical to manage showings effectively.
-Online showing tools provide home buyers and buyer agents with a frictionless way to request and schedule showings.
+Online showing scheduling tools provide buyers and buyer agents with a frictionless way to request and schedule showings.
+Cutting-edge showing technologies, like Houzeo Showings, also feature ways for buyers and buyer agents to provide feedback.

-|1.||Home Sellers Can Set Their Showing Calendar||Buyers and buyer agents should only be shown times when the property is available for showing.
-This saves time for all the concerned parties.|
+|1.||Set Showing Calendar||Buyers and buyer agents should only be shown times when the property is available for showing.
+This saves the time spent in correspondence of all parties.|

-|2.||Buyers & Buyer Agents Can Request & Reschedule Showings||Make sure that buyers and buyer agents can request showings at available times.
-In addition, they should be able to reschedule and cancel on an ad-hoc basis.|
+|2.||Request & Reschedule Showings||It’s critical that buyers and buyer agents can request showings at available times.
+Things do change sometimes, so they should be able to reschedule and cancel showing requests as well.|

-|3.||Buyers & Buyer Agents Can Provide Feedback on the Listing||Feedback from buyers and buyer agents is critical for home sellers because it allows them to assess their property (priced too high, the backyard needs fencing, rooms need whitewashing, and more).
-Where the feedback is actionable, small remedies can go a long way in improving showings and attracting top dollar for your property.|
+|3.||Provide Feedback||Feedback from buyers and buyer agents is critical for home sellers.
+It allows them to assess if their property is priced too high, the backyard needs fencing, or the door lock was too difficult to open.
+If the property is on a major street, there’s nothing the home seller can do about it.
+But where the feedback is actionable, small remedies can improve showings and attract top dollar for your property.|

 Introducing the Houzeo Mobile App!

-- View yourlisting
+- View your listing